timosalm/modern-app-arch-spring-cloud-workshop/workshop/content/exercises/caching-and-circuit-breaking.md

     @EnableCaching
 ```

-To enable caching for the REST call to the product service can be done by just adding the `@Cacheable` annotation with name of the associated cache to the method.
+For the REST call to the product service, caching can be added to the related method with the `@Cacheable` annotation and a name of the associated cache.
 ```editor:insert-lines-before-line
 file: ~/order-service/src/main/java/com/example/orderservice/order/ProductService.java
 line: 13